-In Current Report No. 16/2019, the Company announced that on October 3rd 2019 it received notifications given under Article 19(1) of the Market Abuse Regulation by:
+On November 2nd 2020, the Company received notifications given under Article 19(1) of MAR by:

-- Sławomir Woźniak, President of the Management Board - Bartosz Klinowski, Member of the Management Board - Piotr Walasek, Member of the Management Board - Earl Good, Member of the Management Board concerning acquisition of SECO/WARWICK S.A. shares as part of the 2018-2020 Incentive Scheme.
+- Sławomir Woźniak, President of the Management Board - Bartosz Klinowski, Member of the Management Board - Piotr Walasek, Member of the Management Board concerning acquisition of SECO/WARWICK S.A. shares as part of the 2018-2020 Incentive Scheme.
+The event was announced in Current Report No. 20/2020.
 Members of SECO/WARWICK S.A.
 Management Board and Supervisory Board do not hold any shares in related entities.